objcio/articles/2014-05-01-custom-container-view-controller-transitions.md

 This is where the convenience of the heavy use of protocols comes in.
 Instead of having to override a private class, which obviously is a no-go, we can make our own and just have it conform to the documented protocol.

-There is a [lot of methods](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewControllerContextTransitioning_protocol/Reference/Reference.html), though, and they are all required.
+There are a [lot of methods](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewControllerContextTransitioning_protocol/Reference/Reference.html), though, and they are all required.
 But we can ignore some of them for now, because we are currently only supporting non-interactive transitions.

 Just like the framework does, we define a private `NSObject <UIViewControllerContextTransitioning>` class.
 In our specialized case, we create a private `_TransitionContext` class and implement the initializer like this: